 If you’re trying to figure out how many days in Hong Kong will work for you or which day trips from Hong Kong will suit you best I think it depends on whether it is your first or a subsequent trip.

-If you are travelling solo and keen to explore group tours there are several that cover Hong Kong and are worth checking out:
+If you are traveling solo and keen to explore group tours there are several that cover Hong Kong and are worth checking out:

 Who Paid for What with this Post